 Binding arbitration involves the submission of the unresolved issues to an agreed among Arbitrator.
 A hearing occurs where the Arbitrator hears the arguments from all parties and reviews the written submissions from both parties in order to make a final decision.
 This final decision is binding on all parties with no means of appeal.

 No. In Alberta resident physicians do not have the right to strike.
 In place of this right to strike is binding arbitration.

 Why not strike?

 First, Alberta has historically legislated back to work those deemed to be essential workers.
 As resident physicians are essential to the health care system, any strike would most likely result in being legislated back to work.

-Second and perhaps even more important – any disruption in training would result in extensions of training.
-Any delays in the completion of training have been deemed as unacceptable by resident physicians in the past.
+Second and perhaps even more important - any disruption in training due to job action would result in extensions of training.
+These delays in the completion of training have been deemed as unacceptable by resident physicians in the past

 How can I get involved/share my voice?

 PARA is always open to member feedback.
 If you have any questions please email PARA or PARA’s CEO.

 As well, PARA encourages members to become involved more directly by volunteering for the Negotiation Committee, serving on the PARA Assembly or the PARA Executive Board.

 Finally, within a year of bargaining PARA sends out a Negotiation Survey where individual are asked to share their experiences, suggestions, and concerns.